netdata/netdata/packaging/installer/README.md

 # Installation

-You can install Netdata in many different ways, but the following three methods will work best for you in most cases:
+You can install Netdata in many different ways, but the following three methods are the best choice for you in most cases:

 <div class="install-nav-buttons">